Merry we meet - Merry we meet - Merry we meet

 at the snub would effectively seal the fate of the Order as it had been.

 He began to publish a forthright and cutting satirical newspaper called

-Sandwich used this to damaged Wilkes’ moral standing by reading it out to the
+used this to damaged Wilkes’ moral standing by reading it out to the House

 Sandwich had had his revenge.

-Wilkes incident the order at Medmenham began to decline for it could not survive
+incident the Order at Medmenham began to decline for it could not survive

 the public scrutiny to which it had been subjected.

 It is interesting to note however, that none of its members refuted